-Histopathological examination of the whole excised mole is crucial for diagnosing a skin melanoma.
-Procedures other than excisional biopsy (microstaging I) do not permit an appropriate diagnosis (III, A).
+Histopathologic examination of the whole excised mole is crucial for diagnosing a skin melanoma.
+Procedures other than excisional biopsy (micrograding I) do not permit an appropriate diagnosis [III, A].

 Once a histopathological diagnosis of a skin melanoma has been made a clinical stage tailored therapy should be implemented (see below).